Great Northern Services Loan Program

 - Purchase of furniture, fixtures, supplies, inventory or equipment

 - Debt refinancing

 - Business acquisitions

-Borrowers will be required to pay for all loan associated costs.
-These costs include but are not restricted to – credit reports and recording fees.
+Borrowers will be required to pay for all loan associated costs, which include, but are not restricted to credit reports, recording fees, preliminary title reports.
 In addition, borrowers will pay a loan processing fee on all approved applications of 1.5% of the loan amount with a minimum of $150.
 Interest rates will range from 6% to 10% based on personal credit quality and security for the loan.